 Frequently Asked Questions

-NUDURA ICFVL Fire-Rated Wall Forms features: Insulated concrete form system that creates continuous reinforced wall cores for high fire integrity., EPS form with poured concrete achieves tested fire-rated wall assemblies when built per listings., Integrates mechanical chases and openings for practical stall and barrier construction..
+NUDURA ICFVL Fire-Rated Wall Forms are a strong fit for monolithic, structural fire barrier needs because they use an insulated concrete form system that creates continuous reinforced wall cores with tested fire-rated assemblies when built per listings.

 Conclusion